NyoroGiraffe/Experi-City/06_Actions/NCP.md

 Games whose main purpose is to defeat other players are generally not suitable because they often define one player's success as another player's loss.

-Narrative Engine is primarily designed for single-player experiences or small groups that share a common evolving narrative.

-Games that require every player to experience the same world state and history simultaneously are generally not suitable, because Narrative Engine allows each story to evolve according to players' choices.

-Future technologies may enable broader synchronization, but such support is outside the current design goals.

 ---

 ## 3.3 Requirements for Game Creators